ftl999/libkatherine/README.md

  Since this fork aimes to guarantee full windows compatibility, under windows the POSIX threads are replaced by standard windows   API mutexes.

- The library is developed for Windows 7
+ The library is developed for *nix systems and Windows 7

 ## Documentation